dh-tech/undate-python/README.md

 ## Installation

-To install the most recent released from PyPI:
+To install the most recent release from PyPI:
 ```sh
 pip install undate
 ```